Last modified 09/29/2022

 We may share data about transactions on your Card with Google when:

 Authorization for Google to Share Data with Capital One.
-By adding your Card to Google Pay, you acknowledge that Google may share with Capital One information about your Google account(s) to enable Google Pay and help us prevent fraud.
-For example, Google may share information about your device, how long your Google account has been open, and the web address for a merchant where Google Pay is used.
+By adding your Card to Google Pay, you acknowledge that Google may share with Capital One information about your Google account(s).
+This is to enable Google Pay and help us prevent fraud.
+For example, Google may share information about your device, how long your Google account has been open, and a merchant’s web address where you use Google Pay.

 The Google Pay Service

 Overview of Google Pay.
 Google Pay is a service offered by Google subject to Google’s terms of service and privacy policies.When your Card is added to Google Pay for a specific Google account, Google Pay may be used to initiate one or more of the following types of transactions:

-Suspension or Termination of these Services.
-Capital One may suspend or terminate all or part of the services described herein at any time.
+Suspension or Termination of these Services.We may suspend or terminate all or part of the services described here at any time.
 If we do so, we will use reasonable efforts to provide you with advance notice.